Cellphone Carriers, Businesses Ending Use of 3G Network Services

 Muni is installing 4G kits to the extent that supply chain issues allow and adding QR codes at shelters so riders can get accurate data about bus arrivals.

+“I think what will happen is people will be astounded at how many things they have working in their environment that all of a sudden is not going to work.
+So it is far more than just life safety, but certainly we’re most concerned about lives that will be at risk,” said Brady.

+“Estimates range, they’re aren’t clear numbers on this, but estimates range from 3 million to 10 million people have a 3G phone and come Tuesday their service will cease to work,” said Cheng.

 Best advice?
-If you have an iPhone5 or older or use any of these services — call your vendor tonight.
+If you have an iPhone5 or older or use any of these services — call your vendor today.